Version control

 command), Git saves those changes in the staging area on your local machine.
 Each subsequent change to the same file needs to be followed by anothergit add FILENAME

 command to tell Git to update it in the staging area.
-To see what is in your working directory and staging area at any moment (i.e. what changes is Git tracking), run the commandgit status
+To see what is in your working directory and staging area at any moment (i.e. what changes is Git tracking), you can run the commandgit status

-local repository - stored within the
+Local repository - stored within the

 .git